-To be eligible for the Rhodes High School Scholars Program, a student must complete an admission application; have scored at least 1140 on the SAT Critical Reading and Math tests or 25 on the ACT; rank in the upper one-fifth of his or her class; have a positive high school recommendation; and have a personal interview with an admission representative.
+To be eligible for consideration to the Rhodes High School Scholars Program, an applicant must complete an admission application; have scored at least 1140 on the SAT Critical Reading and Math tests or 25 on the ACT; rank in the upper one-fifth of his/her/their class; have taken a very demanding course load, have a positive high school recommendation; and have a personal interview with an admission representative.

-Cambridge Pre-U, International Baccalaureate, and Option International Baccalaureate Degree Programs
+Cambridge Pre-U, Cambridge A and AS Levels, International Baccalaureate, and Option International Baccalaureate Degree Programs

-A student, who has successfully completed advanced secondary school education, including the British Advanced Level Examinations, the French Baccalaureate, the German Abitur, or the equivalent, may receive some advanced standing or transfer credit at Rhodes for that work.
-Such credit is not granted, however, until the student has been admitted and has enrolled at Rhodes, at which time his or her credentials will be reviewed by the Registrar and the academic departments in which the credit(s) will be applied.
+An applicant, who has successfully completed advanced secondary school education, including the British Advanced Level Examinations, the French Baccalaureate, the German Abitur, or the equivalent, may receive some advanced standing or transfer credit at Rhodes for that work.
+Such credit is not granted, however, until the applicant has enrolled at Rhodes, at which time his/her/their credentials will be reviewed by the Registrar and the academic departments in which the credit(s) will be applied.

-In order to reserve a place in the class, all accepted students must submit a non-refundable $400.00 enrollment deposit to the College.
-Mailed deposits must be postmarked no later than our deadline of May 1 (December 15 for Early Decision I; February 15 for Early Decision II; June 15 for transfer students).
+In order to reserve a place in the class, all admitted applicants must submit a non-refundable $500.00 enrollment deposit to the College.
+Mailed deposits must be postmarked no later than our deadline of May 1 (December 1 for Early Decision I; February 15 for Early Decision II; June 15 for transfer students).
 The deposit is not an extra charge but is credited to the student’s account and deducted from other expenses.
 The balance of the first tuition, fees, room and board payment is due in early August.
 The College cannot guarantee that a residence hall room will be available unless this balance is paid at that time.

 Orientation and Registration